djangofan/WebDriverTestingTemplate/README.md

        script that does this and provides a menu of other actions you can execute.

 #### IntelliJ-IDEA
 The required Gradle functionality is already built into IntelliJ-IDEA 12.1+ .
+I think using IDEA is more difficult but go ahead if you are familiar with it.

 #### Notes
 Website of this project:<br/>